2018 Commonwealth Games: Venues

-The Gold Coast 2018 was hosted across 18 venues located on the Gold Coast and in Brisbane, Townsville and Cairns.
+The Games was hosted across 18 venues located in the Gold Coast and in Brisbane, Townsville and Cairns.
 Sporting venues were well ahead available of Gold Coast 2018 ensuring that they were used and tested before the Games.
 The Australian and Queensland Governments and the City of Gold Coast invested A$320 million to deliver new and upgraded venues.
 Lendlease was the overlay delivery partner and official supporter property and infrastructure of the Games.

 Venues on the Gold Coast

-Carrara Stadium, located in the suburb of Carrara, was the main venue for Athletics, the Opening ceremony and the Closing ceremony.
-The seating capacity of the stadium was temporarily increased to 40,000 for the games by the installation of a large temporary North Stand.
+Carrara Stadium, located in the suburb of Carrara, was the main venue for athletics, the opening ceremony and the closing ceremony.
+The seating capacity of the stadium was temporarily increased to 40,000 for the Games by the installation of a large temporary stand in the north end.
 The new Carrara Sports and Leisure Centre hosted the Badminton, Para Powerlifting, Weightlifting and Wrestling events.
 The Carrara Indoor Sports Stadium hosted the back-of-house event operations.

-The Gold Coast City Convention and Exhibition Centre, located in the suburb of Broadbeach, hosted Basketball and Netball (preliminaries) and also served as the Main Media Centre and International Broadcast centre hosting over 3000 members of the worlds press.
+The Gold Coast Convention and Exhibition Centre, located in the suburb of Broadbeach, hosted the basketball finals and netball preliminaries and also served as the Main Media Centre and International Broadcast centre hosting over 3,000 members of the worlds press.
 The Broadbeach Bowls Club hosted the Bowls competition.

-The Nerang Mountain Bike Trails was the location for the Mountain Bike competition.
+The Nerang National Park was the location for the mountain bike competition.
 A new course was constructed to meet international competition requirements and temporary spectator seating for 2,000 spectators.

-The newly built Coomera Indoor Sports Centre hosted Gymnastics and Netball (finals).
-The Oxenford Studios hosted the sports of Boxing, Table Tennis and Squash.
-During Games mode the venue was enhanced to provide for the International Sporting Federation technical venue requirements and provide spectator seating of 3,000 (boxing) and 3,200 (table tennis).
-The Gold Coast Hockey Centre hosted the men's and women's hockey events during the games.
+The newly built Coomera Indoor Sports Centre hosted gymnastics and netball finals.
+The Oxenford Studios hosted the sports of boxing, table tennis and squash.
+During Games mode, the venue was enhanced to provide for each sporting federation's technical venue requirements and provide spectator seating.
+The Gold Coast Hockey Centre hosted the men's and women's field hockey events.
 The Southport Broadwater Parklands hosted Triathlon, Marathon and Racewalking events.
 The Optus aquatic centre hosted the Swimming and Diving events.

-Robina Stadium hosted the Rugby 7s competition and upgraded to meet World Rugby standards.
+Robina Stadium hosted the rugby sevens competition, and was upgraded to meet World Rugby standards.
 The Currumbin Beachfront hosted the road racing elements of the cycling programme.
 Coolangatta Beachfront hosted the Beach volleyball event.

 Venues outside Gold Coast

 Brisbane, along with the Gold Coast, forms part of the South East Queensland conurbation.
-Track Cycling was held at the Sleeman Sports Complex in the suburb of Chandler, where a new indoor cycling velodrome (Anna Meares Velodrome) was built.
-The Velodrome's seat capacity was 4,000 during the games mode.
+Track cycling was held at the Sleeman Sports Complex in the suburb of Chandler, where a new velodrome was built.

-The Shooting disciplines were held at the Belmont Shooting Centre.
-In Tropical North Queensland, the Cairns Convention Centre and Townsville Entertainment Centre hosted the preliminary rounds of both the men's and women's basketball competitions.
+The shooting disciplines were held at the Belmont Shooting Centre.
+In Tropical North Queensland, the Cairns Convention Centre and Townsville Entertainment Centre hosted the preliminary rounds of basketball.